 A Harvard Health review found that sprouted grains have more bioavailable nutrients than unsprouted grains, and a medical review published in the Nutrients journal found that “the amount of anti-nutritional factors…decreases significantly” when grains are sprouted.

-Making food products from sprouted grains takes longer, and so is discouraged by many commercial cereal brands, but this more closely resembles the process that humans evolved to prepare grain products for consumption.
+Making food products from sprouted grains takes longer, and so is discouraged by many commercial cereal brands, but sprouting grains is a process that humans have used for centuries to make them more digestible.

 Rather than processed white sugar, Ezekiel Cinnamon Raisin cereal is naturally sweetened with organic raisins, which are shown in medical research to improve cardiovascular health and gut function.

 There are no questionable additive ingredients in this product at all.
-Every ingredient is a whole food, and due to the nutrient density of the grains, it’s rich in vitamins and minerals, providing 15% of the Recommended Daily Allowance (RDA) of thiamin, 15% RDA of niacin, 15% RDA of magnesium and more.
+Every ingredient is a whole food, and due to the nutrient density of the grains, it’s rich in vitamins and minerals, providing 15% of the Recommended Daily Allowance (RDA) of vitamin B1, 15% RDA of vitamin B3, 15% RDA of magnesium and more.

-One Degree Cereal does contain vitamin E as a natural preservative, and while we typically don’t recommend products with added vitamins and minerals, there’s such a small amount of vitamin E included that it’s not even included in the individual nutrient listing on the Nutrition Facts label.
+One Degree Cereal does contain added vitamin E as a natural preservative, and while we typically don’t recommend products with added vitamins and minerals, there’s such a small amount of vitamin E that it’s not even shown on the Nutrition Facts label.

-Awsum Snacks makes a “Supercereal” based on quinoa with an impressive formulation.
+Awsum Snacks makes a “Supercereal” with a nutritious ingredient list.

 This cereal is flavored naturally with organic cinnamon powder which has clinically proven antioxidant, antitumor, anti-inflammatory and cholesterol-lowering effects.

 This cereal is free of any questionable additives.
-It’s the only cereal product we currently recommend that does not contain sprouted grains, so it may be a good option for health-conscious consumers who don’t like the taste of sprouted grains.
+It’s the only cereal product we currently recommend that does not contain sprouted grains, which makes it a great option for health-conscious consumers who don’t like the taste of sprouted grains.

 Is Popular Cereal Actually Unhealthy?

 Most consumers who have read to this point in the article are probably wondering: how do these products compare to commercial cereal brands?
-Are they really worth the increased price?
+Are these healthy cereals really worth the increased price?